yiisoft/di/README.md

 ## Container tags

-You can tag services in the next way
+You can tag services in the following way:

 ```php
 $container = new Container([